gfcottin/CursoParticlePhenomenology/README.md

 ## Exercise 2: ##

-Find all charged particles coming from the neutrino decay and make a plot
+Find charged particles from the event and make a plot.
+How many are coming from the neutrino decay?
+Plot the eta distribution of the electrons and the neutrinos.

 ## Fastjet ##